ak146/FunnyBlog2.0/_posts/2023-09-1-Tanglibles-week-2_IPYNB_2_.md

 - [Data Table of big game fish](https://ak146.github.io/FunnyBlog2.0//2023/09/08/table_IPYNB_2_.html)

 # Plans
-- Add new keybinds to the Snake Game so it doesn't move around the screen while playing.
+- Monday: Add new keybinds to the Snake Game so it doesn't move around the screen while playing.
 Add new colors
-- Fix Tic Tac Toe as it is still glitching
+- Tuesday: ix Tic Tac Toe as it is still glitching
-- Finish JS table
+- Wednesday: Finish JS table
+- LIVE REVIEW ON THURSDAY
-- Add division to calculator.
+- Friday: Add division to calculator.